digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 # Definition: Dissemination Information Package (DIP)
 —

-The __Dissemination Information Package (DIP)__ is rerived from one or more AIPs, and is received by the Consumer (i.e. end-user) in response to a request (e.g. searching an online catalog).
+The __Dissemination Information Package (DIP)__ is derived from one or more AIPs, and is received by the Consumer (i.e. end-user) in response to a request (e.g. searching an online catalog).

 <!--presenter notes